anonymous-conference-journal/CNNbasedXAIensembling/README.md

 <p>
   <img src="./mainidea.png" alt="segmentation-based ensembling of explanations" style="height: 100%; width:100%;" alt>
-  <em>Fig. Overview of segmentation-based ensembling of explanations</em>
+  <em>Fig. Overview of CNN-based ensembling of explanations.
+The diagram illustrates the process that involves an original image being processed by a black-box classification model, followed by an explainer generating explanations.
+These explanations, along with masks depicting objects in the original image, are then used to train a CNN-based explanation ensembling.
+The ensembler's training process results in an aggregated image.</em>
 </p>